-On September 23, 2020, Nickel Plate Arts hosts its eighth annual anniversary party with the fifth edition of the Nickel Plate Arts Awards to celebrate our region’s burgeoning arts scene and recognize some of our most valuable artists and arts advocates.
-Join us at Mustard Seed Gardens in Noblesville to enjoy dinner and drinks, live music, hands-on arts experiences and a live auction during our premier fundraiser of the year.
+On September 23, 2021, Nickel Plate Arts hosts its ninth annual anniversary party, featuring our Nickel Plate Arts Awards Ceremony to celebrate our region’s thriving arts scene and recognize some of our most inspirational artists and arts advocates.
+Join us at Hub & Spoke in Fishers to enjoy dinner and drinks, live music, hands-on arts experiences and a live auction during our premier fundraiser of the year.
 REGISTER HERE